pires/kubernetes-nats-cluster/README.md

 ## Pre-requisites

 * Kubernetes cluster (tested with v1.2.4 on top of [Vagrant + CoreOS](https://github.com/pires/kubernetes-vagrant-coreos-cluster))
-* GKE 1.1.x and 1.2.x
+* GKE 1.2.x
 * `kubectl` configured to access your cluster master API Server
-* OpenSSL for TLS certificate generation.
+* OpenSSL for TLS certificate generation

 ## How I built the image